HOW TO ANSWER: Why Did You Leave Your Last Job?

 Unless you’ve never worked a day in your life (in which case, you should be focusing on other job interview challenges), you’ll need to be able to talk about why you left your last job and/or why you want to leave your current position.

 Sometimes the answer is obvious and easy — you left your internship because it was a summer internship and summer ended.
 Other situations will require more explanation.
 For example, why did you leave that one position after only two months?
 Or maybe you’re making a big career change, and need to explain your goals and motivations.

 Variations on this question include:

 - Why are you looking for a new position now?
 This is for employed candidates considering a job change.

 - Why did you leave your most recent position?
 This is for candidates who are not currently employed but have past experience.
 Maybe you quit your last position or were laid off.
-Maybe you’re a new grad who is making the transition from internship or part-time work to a “real” career-track job.
+Maybe you’re a new grad who is making the transition from an internship or part-time work to a “real” career-track job.